 The Minimum Standards is used to assess good governance practices of investee companies.
 This policy describes our minimum standards for employee relations, remuneration, taxes and other corporate governance topics.
 Additionally, the Triodos Position on Tax describes the five principles to ascertain good governance in relation to tax.
 The Minimum Standards and the Position on Tax are applied through internal policies and procedures.
-For listed equities, the Triodos Proxy Voting Guidelines are used to vote on governance practices put forward at shareholder meetings.
 Existing investments undergo periodic review and monitoring, which includes the review and monitoring of good governance practices.